They say…

 The water inlet at Enefeld, currently London’s only brewery using liquor from its own well.

 The first head brewer was Stuart Robson, founder of Shongweni, one of South Africa’s first craft breweries.
 When he left early in 2018, Rahul recruited legend Don Burgess, who founded the brewery in the Forest of Dean, Gloucestershire, in 1993.
-This was one of the most important small breweries of its time and among the first to break into supermarkets, surviving into 2016.
+This was one of the most important small of its time and among the first to break into supermarkets, surviving into 2016.

 In response to the challenges of the 2020 Covid-19 lockdowns, Enfield switched largely to contract on behalf of others, though it continued to produce small quantities of its own brands.
 Originally it planned to relaunch these in 2022, but by February brewing had ceased and the equipment was up for sale.

 The brewery’s beers were branded Enefeld, using the spelling of the town name as it appeared in the Domesday survey of 1086.
-Beers were initially bottled but later supplied in and ecokeg too.
+Beers were initially bottled but later supplied in cask and ecokeg too.
 Following Don’s recruitment, the output included revivals of some of the brands.

 Updated 25 March 2022.